Recruitment Process Outsourcing: Everything You Should Know

 If you only need a specific number of hires within a short period and your internal HR team is already fully occupied, consider picking the project RPO model.

 Project RPOs are a great way to quickly source people for short-term projects that only last weeks or months.
-For example, you can use project PRO to hire and onboard new programmers if you need to create, test, and launch a new app in two months.
+For example, you may use project-based RPOs to hire and onboard new programmers if you need to create, test, and launch a new app in four months.

 Start Recruiting With Revelo